Francis Tolentino: Mayor of Tagaytay City

 Tolentino was first appointed to the post of OIC Mayor of Tagaytay from 1986 to 1987.
-He ran unopposed in the 1995 general election for Mayor of Tagaytay and was re-elected by his constituents for 3 consecutive terms as Mayor from 1995 to 2004.
-As Mayor, he advocated a City Character Program, espousing values formation among his constituents.
+In 1992, he ran for mayor of Tagaytay under the Lakas–NUCD, but initially lost to Partido Magdalo candidate Benjamin R. Erni.
+After filing an election protest in June that year, however, Tolentino was later declared the actual winner by the First Division of the Commission on Elections (COMELEC) on January 28, 1994 after invalid ("stray") ballots were removed, a decision which was later upheld by the COMELEC as a whole on July 25, 1994 and by the Supreme Court in April 1995.
+Tolentino ran unopposed in the 1995 general election for mayor of Tagaytay and was re-elected by his constituents for three more consecutive terms as mayor from 1995 to 2004.
+As mayor, he advocated a City Character Program, espousing values formation among his constituents.

 Under his administration, he created the Tagaytay Office of Public Safety, which later became the basis of policies he put into force as chair of the MMDA.
 He also initialized the Character First programs which encourages governments, government leaders, civic organizations and religious organizations to band together to establish a "city" or "community" of character with character traits of a Filipino every month.

 Chairman of the Metro Manila Development Authority

-On July 27, 2010, Tolentino was appointed as the ninth chairman of the Metropolitan Manila Development Authority (MMDA).
+On July 27, 2010, Tolentino was appointed the ninth chairman of the Metropolitan Manila Development Authority (MMDA).
 He is the first and only non-resident of Metro Manila to be appointed to the post.

 In August 2013, Tolentino, as MMDA chairman, launched the first Metro Manila Integrated Bus Terminal known as the Southwest Integrated Provincial Transport Terminal (SWIPTT).